danfmaia/economic-model-papers/papers/UBI-progressive-adoption-model-in-USA/paper/main-paper.md

 #### **Overview**

-The model is designed to simulate the progressive adoption of a Universal Basic Income (UBI) system in the United States by integrating key economic components.
+The model is designed to simulate the progressive adoption of a Universal Basic Income (UBI) system in the USA by integrating key economic components.
 It captures population dynamics, UBI implementation schedules, government budget constraints, taxation mechanisms, consumption behavior, labor market interactions, production functions, inflation dynamics, and welfare measures.

 #### **Mathematical Formulation**